crypto-org-chain/cronos/docs/gravity-bridge/testnet-orchestrator-relayer-deployment-guide.md

 The orchestrator is running now.

+**Important**: By default, starting the orchestrator as shown above will also start the relayer.
+If you want to run the orchestrator without the relayer, you can pass `--orchestrator-only`.
+Alternatively, if you want to run the relayer without the orchestrator, please follow [relayer-only-deployment-guide](testnet-relayer-only-deployment-guide.md).

-## Run Orchestrator as a Service (Linux only)
+## Run gorc as a Service (Linux only)

-To set up the Orchestrator as a service, you can run:
+To set up the Orchestrator (and relayer) as a service, you can run:

 ```bash
 	bash <(curl -s -L https://raw.githubusercontent.com/crypto-org-chain/cronos/main/docs/gravity-bridge/systemd/setup-gorc-service.sh) -t orchestrator